The Negro Motorist Green Book: African American travel experiences

 In 1917, black writer W. E. B. Du Bois observed that the impact of "ever-recurring race discrimination" had made it so difficult to travel to any number of destinations, from popular resorts to major cities, that it was now "a puzzling query as to what to do with vacations".
 It was a problem that came to affect an increasing number of black people in the first decades of the 20th century.
 Tens of thousands of southern African-Americans migrated from farms in the south to factories and domestic service in the north.
 No longer confined to living at a subsistence level, many gained disposable income and time to engage in leisure travel.

-The development of affordable mass-produced automobiles liberated black Americans from having to rely on the "Jim Crow cars" – smoky, battered and uncomfortable railroad carriages which were the separate but decidedly unequal alternatives to more salubrious whites-only carriages.
+The development of affordable mass-produced automobiles liberated black Americans from having to rely on the "Jim Crow cars"—smoky, battered, and uncomfortable railroad carriages which were the separate but decidedly unequal alternatives to more salubrious whites-only carriages.
 One black magazine writer commented in 1933, in an automobile, "it's mighty good to be the skipper for a change, and pilot our craft whither and where we will.
 We feel like Vikings.
 What if our craft is blunt of nose and limited of power and our sea is macademized; it's good for the spirit to just give the old railroad Jim Crow the laugh."

-Middle-class blacks throughout the United States "were not at all sure how to behave or how whites would behave toward them", as Bart Landry puts it.
+Middle-class black people throughout the United States "were not at all sure how to behave or how whites would behave toward them", as Bart Landry puts it.
 In Cincinnati, the African American newspaper editor Wendell Dabney wrote of the situation in the 1920s that "hotels, restaurants, eating and drinking places, almost universally are closed to all people in whom the least tincture of colored blood can be detected".
 Areas without significant black populations outside the South often refused to accommodate them: black travelers to Salt Lake City in the 1920s were stranded without a hotel if they had to stop there overnight.
 Only six percent of the more than 100 motels that lined U.S. Route 66 in Albuquerque, admitted black customers.
 Across the whole state of New Hampshire, only three motels in 1956 served African-Americans.

 George Schuyler reported in 1943, "Many colored families have motored all across the United States without being able to secure overnight accommodations at a single tourist camp or hotel."
 He suggested that black Americans would find it easier to travel abroad than in their own country.
 In Chicago in 1945, St. Clair Drake and Horace Cayton reported that "the city's hotel managers, by general agreement, do not sanction the use of hotel facilities by Negroes, particularly sleeping accommodations".
-One incident reported by Drake and Cayton illustrated the discriminatory treatment meted out even to blacks within racially mixed groups:
+One incident reported by Drake and Cayton illustrated the discriminatory treatment meted out even to black people within racially mixed groups: